 Radiation Leach & Death Metal

-In comparison to black metal, death metal contains few depictions of rural environments, yet its ‘new maps of hell’ (Taylor: ) still require ecocritical readings.
+In comparison to black metal, death metal depicts few rural environments, yet its ‘new maps of hell’ (Taylor: 2009) still require ecocritical readings.
 The settings of death metal are more often the abattoir or operating table than the forest or mountain top.
 When they venture outdoors, songs and album art often operate in the annihilated earth of a spent planet or the industrial horror of an open-pit mine.
+The time of death metal, the Brazilian literary scholar Idelber Avelar says, is a “futuristic eschatological matrix”: “always the temporality of the last day”.
+Death metal, he insists, “puts up its tent” upon the ruins of progress, refusing to accept the binary of capitalist advance or nostalgic preservation on which contempary hopes and dreams are built (Avelar: 2001, 130-1).
 Vocals don’t so much reject the human for the animal but contort the voice as if tortured beyond breaking point.

 As with black metal, however, recent decades have seen both musical means and ideological purpose diversify.
-Current innovators, Ulcerate, insist that changes in the genre can be understood through the idea that death metal is still the metal of death, but that what this can mean has been dramatically expanded.
+Current innovators, Ulcerate, insist these changes can be understood through the idea that death metal is still the metal of death, but that what this can mean has been dramatically expanded.
 Many bands focus less on the event of death itself and more on its place in the human condition and its effect on the psyches of the living.
 On albums like Stare Into Death and be Still, Ulcerate use staggeringly complex music, performed with unconventional techniques, to conjure pain, tragedy, release, terror, and melancholy in explorations of how ideas of endings inflect the worlds we live through.
 Soaring beauty is built from building blocks of unmitigated ugliness, just as, they posit, a healthy life can be built from orientation towards finitude.
-Indeed, much of this music, like that of Heriot, sits easily alongside Weil and Schopenhauer’s insistence that our most ethical act, and most significant path to understanding, is to dwell with the suffering of others.
+Much of this music, like that of Heriot, sits easily alongside Weil and Schopenhauer’s insistence that our most ethical act, and most significant path to understanding, is to dwell with the suffering of others.

 Today, numerous bands explore environmental apocalypse, anthropogenic extinctions and the human killing of nonhuman animals.
 ‘Environmental Vegan/Vegetarian Death Metal’ has become an apocalyptic and anti-humanist genre of its own.
-On albums like The Anthropocene Extinction and Terracite, Cattle Decapitation, depict meat-eating humans as parasites chomping their way to self-destruction.
+On albums like The Anthropocene Extinction and Terracite, Cattle Decapitation depict meat-eating humans as parasites chomping their way to self-destruction.
 Their activism is prominent in media coverage, whether they’re ‘crusading against the meat industry, animal testing, environmental destruction or transphobia’.
 Their talent, this coverage often suggests, is to use their immersive aural bombardment – at once intricate, melodic, dissonant, and unremittingly vulgar - to generate an imminent sense that what could otherwise seem ‘abstract far-away injustice’ is a visceral ‘personal danger’.

 This apparent nihilism has been critiqued, like the apparent romanticism of black metal, as a dead-end discourse, offering little to mainstream environmentalists.
 Such readings are in keeping with the Environmental Humanities’ ever greater distrust of tropes that read as apocalyptic.
 But these views rely on the idea that literal readings of lyrics are enough to determine what music is and does.
 Interviews with pioneering bands attest to ways in which, far from leading to despair, this dystopian vision has created communities of action.
 ‘One thing I wanted to get into with you’, the music journalist Matt Bacon began, in an interview with Bill Steer of Carcass,

 is obviously you’re a vegetarian and have been for a long time, and I’m a vegetarian pretty much because of Carcass and Napalm Death and I have a dozen friends who have the same story – what is that like to be this weirdly influential person because of your dietary choices?
+(Bacon: 2017)

 Protagonists have looked back on the early scene in ways that attend to the strength of its community and its ‘more than human’ fields of operation.
 Jason Netherton, bass player with Dying Fetus in the 1990s and Misery Index in the 2000s, has written books and articles exploring the notion of community in the death metal underground.
 In a piece coauthored with Nathan Snaza, he took an explicitly New Materialist stance on how community was conceived and how death metal’s apparent misanthropy should be interpreted.